WebStew/sucSCSS/README.md

 sucSCSS
 ======

 A simple SASS CSS setup for your global cascade.
 There is an optional repsonsive CSS grid thrown in, still a work in progress but stands up pretty well to the current CSS within the sucSCSS project.
-Just remove the @import 'layout.less'; line within main.less to roll with your own / favourite grid setup.
+Just remove the @import 'layout'; line within main.scss to roll with your own / favourite grid setup.

 You will need your own preferred SASS compiler either of the following are a really good bet.
 I myself use LiveReload.